PM Modi highlights generational shift in BJP leadership

 Speaking at a ceremony at the BJP’s headquarters in Delhi, the prime minister said the party is now in the hands of a leader who grew up in an India that evolved from radio-era news consumption to the age of artificial intelligence.

 “Nitin ji himself is, in a way, a millennial.
 He belongs to a generation that has witnessed a great deal of change in India.
-He belongs to an era which, in childhood, heard the news on the radio and today is well versed in using AI,” Modi said.
+He belongs to an era that, in childhood, heard the news on the radio and today is well versed in using AI,” Modi said.

-Nitin Nabin assumed charge as BJP national president on Tuesday after being elected unopposed during the party’s nomination process on Monday.
+Nitin Nabin assumed charge as the BJP national president on Tuesday after being elected unopposed during the party’s nomination process on Monday.
 He replaces J P Nadda, who served as party president during a period marked by electoral victories and organisational expansion.

 At the event, Modi also lauded former BJP national presidents Amit Shah and J P Nadda, crediting their leadership for helping the party retain power at the Centre and strengthen its footprint across states.